nearform/fast-jwt/README.md

 | `PS384` | RSASSA-PSS using SHA-384 hash algorithm                  |
 | `PS512` | RSASSA-PSS using SHA-512 hash algorithm                  |

+## Caching

+fast-jwt supports caching of signed, decoded and verified tokens.

+The cache layer, powered by [mnemonist](https://www.npmjs.com/package/mnemonist), is a LRU cache which dimension is controlled by the user, as described in the option list.

+Signed tokens are cached only if the `iat` claim (which being time sensitive would be make the caching not meaningful) is not present inside the payload.

+Decoded and verified tokens are always cached.
+If the decoding fails once, the error is cached as well and the operation is not retried.

+For verified tokens, caching considers the time sensitive claims of the token (`iat`, `nbf` and `exp`) and make sure the verification is retried after a token becomes valid or after a token becomes expired.

+Performances improvements varies by uses cases and by the type of the operation performed.

+In our tests, performances improved by 10 times in case of decoding to 10000 times in the case of RS256 signing.

 ## Benchmarks

 ### Signing